NeustarRegistry/nsr-toolkit/readme.md

 ### Toolkit Overview

-The EPP toolkit developed and supplied by ARI provides client-side libraries that implement the EPP specifications described in RFC 5730-5734, and extension mappings for published RFCs and proprietary extensions implemented in Registries developed by ARI.
+The EPP toolkit developed and supplied by Neustar provides client-side libraries that implement the EPP specifications described in RFC 5730-5734, and extension mappings for published RFCs and proprietary extensions implemented in Registries developed by Neustar.
 These libraries are broken down into two key modules: an extensible set of EPP service element mappings to classes (object-oriented programming paradigm), and an EPP network transport module.

 The service element mapping module provides a simple means of translating between EPP service elements and their programmatic representation.
 The network transport module, which depends on session management service elements in the service element module, provides the following services; service information discovery, opening and closing EPP sessions, and sending and receiving EPP service elements.